osxmidi/ScorchCrafter/README.md

 To make

-Pre installed libraries needed, sudo apt-get install libx11-dev and sudo apt-get install libgl1-mesa-dev (and sudo apt-get install lv2-dev for lv2)
+Pre installed libraries needed, sudo apt-get install libx11-dev and sudo apt-get install libgl1-mesa-dev and sudo apt-get install python-pil (and sudo apt-get install lv2-dev for lv2)

 change into the ScorchcrafterGUI folder